 Who is Harry Lime?
-Why does the beautiful Anna fall under the spell of an evil, charismatic lover?
-My short story “You will have to watch the movie” explores, visiting key movie scenes in Vienna.
+The antihero of “The Third Man” embodies evil – and charisma.
+Why does the beautiful Anna fall under his spell?
+Find out in my short story “You will have to watch the movie”.

-An Austrian magazine commissioned this story.
-They asked me to highlight what made The Third Man one of the best movies on earth.
+An Austrian magazine asked me to highlight what made The Third Man one of the best movies on earth.

-For me the key question about The Third Man is “Who is Harry Lime?”
-Is the charismatic Harry, played by Orson Welles, pure evil?
-If so, why does the beautiful Anna fall in love with him?
-Why does Anna stick with Harry, when he treats her so badly?
+“Who is Harry Lime?” is the key question of this brilliant movie.
+The charismatic Harry, played by Orson Welles, is pure evil.
+So why does the beautiful Anna fall in love with him?
+And why does she stick with Harry, when he treats her so badly?

 These are deep questions.

 Ms N and Tatiana on the trail of Harry Lime